Haro-95/dev-quiz-game/README.md

 4. After 10 questions, view your final score and analysis.
 5. Play again to test your knowledge with new snippets!

-## Extending the Game

-### Adding More Questions

-To add more questions, edit the `src/lib/data/quiz-data.ts` file and add new questions to the `quizQuestions` array following the existing format.

 ## License